 The much-storied Campement du Sable (Sandy Camp) was established originally by Pacific Fur Traders in 1812, but soon after became the property of the North West Company Fur Traders.
 Its purpose was primarily for hunting for the Astorians and fur trade with the natives.
 PFT sold out to NWFC before their property could be taken by the British in the War of 1812.
 Later Hudson’s Bay Company utilized the encampment as a port on the Willamette River.
 The location of this camp is much debated.
-Various historians have located the camp at Champoeg while others locate this camp at least two miles downriver (North).
+Various historians have located the camp at Champoeg while others locate this camp at least two miles downriver (north).
 Its characteristics are a sandy beach area where canoes could easily land and trading could commence with the Kalapuyans.

 The first recordation of a camp in the vicinity of the Campement du Sable is in the Henry and Franchere accounts.
 Henry places the camp, the first camp of the Fur Traders on the Willamette, 3 hours journey upriver by canoe past the junction of the Pudding (Molalla) river on the Willamette River.
 The Franchere account does not allow an easy identification as to the location of the trading house, only that it was managed by William Henry and that its intent was to supply deer and elk meat to the main fort, at Astoria.

 Jan.
-23rd 1812 11 am- we passed a small stream on the left, called by our people Pudding River.
+23rd 1814 11 am- we passed a small stream on the left, called by our people Pudding River.
 At 2 pm we noticed some wooden canoes on our left-hand side, at the foot of a bank about 30 feet high, up which was a winding path.
 We of course, supposed our people to have built somewhere near this place, though none of us knew exactly where they were.
 Ascending the hill, and passing through a wood for 300 paces, I came to a delightful prairie, on which I saw the house, 150 paces off.
 This plain is about two miles long and a quarter mile broad; along the middle runs a rising ground from E. to W., on which the house is situated.
 Here I found Mr. William Henry in charge, with Mr. Seton, 30 men, and two huts of freemen and Nepisangues as hunters.
 The Natives of this quarter were also at the house.
-They are called Calipuyowes, and appear to be a wretched tribe, diminutive in size with scarcely any covering… (Henry, 813-814).
+They are called Calipuyowes, and appear to be a wretched tribe, diminutive in size with scarcely any covering… (Henry, 813-814). (edited with thanks to Nathaniel Reynolds)

 The description of the plains appears to match that of a plain to the north of the village of Champoeg.
 In this vicinity is a vast prairie with all of the elevation markers noted.
 (Noted by the Park Ranger at Champoeg State Park, quoting archaeologist David Brauner).